Updated March 13, 2026 · By Jake Embers

 5. The wrap decision (10-15 minutes)

-Once your meat hits 165°F, you've got a choice.
-You can wrap in aluminum foil (faster cooking, softer bark) or butcher paper (maintains bark texture better).
-I usually go with foil when cooking for a crowd because I need predictable timing.
-Spray each shoulder with apple cider vinegar before wrapping tightly.
+Once your meat hits 165°F, you've got options.
+Aluminum foil (faster cooking, softer bark) or butcher paper (maintains bark texture).
+I usually go foil when cooking for crowds because I need predictable timing.

 6. Push through to finish (4-6 more hours)

-7. The probe test (Final check)
+7. The probe test (final check)

 8. Rest the meat (1-2 hours)

-This step is crucial.
-Wrap the foil-wrapped shoulders in old towels and place them in a cooler (without ice).
-Let them rest for at least 1 hour, preferably 2.
-The meat will stay piping hot, and the juices will redistribute.
-I've held properly rested pork shoulders in a cooler for up to 4 hours with excellent results.
+Wrap the foil-wrapped shoulders in old towels and place them in a cooler (no ice).
+Let them rest at least 1 hour, preferably 2.
+The meat stays scorching hot while juices redistribute throughout the fibers.

 9. Shred and season (20-30 minutes)